 In addition, Priory Adult Care offers a range of bespoke residential and supported living care for adults with autism, within safe and homely environments.
 Our services are specifically designed to support individuals in leading active and independent lives.
 We look to support people to maximise their potential and independence through:

 - Structured personalised programmes

 - Therapeutic and educational input

-    Typically, ASC is a lifelong condition.
+Typically, autism is a lifelong condition.
 However, getting a diagnosis is key to accessing the best support.
-Whilst some people with ASC may always need support, others do go on to lead independent and fulfilling lives.
-Get in touch today to find out how we can support you or a loved one with ASC.
+Whilst some autistic people may always need support, others are perfectly able to lead independent and fulfilling lives.
+Get in touch today to find out how we can support you or a loved one with autism.